darklab8/blog/blog/articles/article_detailed/article_20250609_grafana/grafana_part2_tempo.md

 }
 ```

-and wee see in its logging its working
+and we see in its logging its working
 ```
 > starting app-traces
 > configured trading